 - Long sleeves and long pants (snow pants are acceptable for beginners).

-- Jeans are not recommended as they are restrictive.
+- Jeans are not recommended as they are restrictive to movement.

-- Girls skirts or skating dresses may be worn with tights or leggings.
+- Skirts or skating dresses may be worn with tights or leggings.

 Learn to Skate USA is the only ice skating program endorsed by U.S. Figure Skating, USA Hockey, and U.S. Speedskating.